 In order for your website to achieve a high search ranking, it needs to be useful to humans and easy for bots and crawlers to understand.
 A human being may be able to read your hours of operation off of a cocktail napkin, but a search bot will not.
 What they can both read is structured data - good for humans, great for bots!
 Structured data is simply the use of certain web developer tools so that critical information about your business is presented in a way that both your website's users and bots are able to read.

 Without getting too technical, make sure that you are using Schema markup to present your information neatly while sending clean signals to search bots on the backend.
-This helps Google display rich results about your business and is usually a huge untapped opportunity for our clients in the remodeling industry.
+This helps Google display rich results about your business and is usually a huge untapped opportunity for our clients in almost any industry.
 It also improves clickthrough rates and user engagement with your website.

 12. Sacrificing Website Performance For Heavy Features

-This is probably one of the most common mistakes in the remodeling and interior design space.
+This is probably one of the most common mistakes website design for small business.
 In an effort to dazzle and wow online visitors, we see companies building image-heavy, cluttered websites.
 This often produces the opposite effect...
 The page is slow to load and users bounce off, or it is so cluttered that your prospective clients become confused and move on to searching for answers to their inquiries elsewhere.

 Even worse, slow websites are a strong negative signal when it comes to ranking your page.
 After all, Google's job is to find the most effective way to answer a searcher's query.
 You website may have the best information and written content, but if it is slow to load or the information is buried under piles of clutter, you lose points on helpfulness and efficiency...
 While your competitors with simpler and more logical websites win the search ranking game.

-If you found this article useful, we have more marketing advice for home remodelers, GCs, designers and builders on the Deep Drawer Blog.
+If you found this article useful, we have more marketing advice on the Deep Drawer Blog.